isomerpages/moe-ast-moehc/_school-histories/Schools/Eunos Primary School.md

 | 2014 | Celebration of 30th anniversary, ‘Reminisce, Rejoice, Reach Out’. |
 | 2015 | School contingent at the SG50 National Day Parade. |
 | 2015 | Accorded Learning for Life Programme for ‘Student Development in the Arts and through the Arts’. |
 | 2021 | Eunos Primary School merged with Telok Kurau Primary School.
-The merged school is located at the current site of Telok Kurau Primary School at Bedok Reservoir Road.
-After the merger, the merged school’s English name is Telok Kurau Primary School while her Chinese name is, 友诺小学. which symbolizes the promise of friendship.

 #### **School Motto**
 Endeavour Promotes Success